PaddyDevv/Email-Verified-Discord-Tokens/README.md

 # Email-Verified-Discord-Tokens
-# These tokens are email verified Unlocked!
+# These tokens are Now Locked!
 # Star This Repo For More Tokens!